By Rebecca Christie

 People familiar with the matter said May 4 that about 10 of the 19 firms will be deemed to need additional capital.
 The number increased from six to eight a week ago, after regulators boosted their target for the reserves the firms must hold.

 Officials favor tangible common equity equal to about 4 percent of a bank’s assets, up from an earlier target of 3 percent, two people with knowledge of the deliberations said last week.

 By exchanging preferred for common, banks would be able to Increase their TCE, a measure of how much capital a firm has to withstand losses.
 The financial yardstick strips out intangible assets, goodwill -- the premium above net assets paid for acquisitions -- and preferred stock, including shares issued to the U.S. Treasury.

 Bank of America

 Bank of America’s capital shortfall is the biggest among the 19 banks, people familiar with the matter said yesterday.
 Spokesman Scott Silvestri in Charlotte, North Carolina, declined to comment.
 Analysts’ estimates of the company’s shortage of common equity have ranged from zero to as much as $100 billion.

 While Citigroup has received the biggest rescue so far among commercial banks, it has taken steps in recent weeks to bolster its capital.
-The New York-based company plans to get a $2.5 billion boost to tangible common equity from selling brokerage and investment banking units in Japan.
+The New York-based company plans to get a $2.5 billion boost to tangible common equity, or TCE, from selling brokerage and investment banking units in Japan.
 It’s also pushing to complete a venture with Morgan Stanley ahead of schedule to lock in a $5.8 billion gain, people familiar with the matter said.